latoyawenzinger/Project_1_Healthcare/README.md

 Latoya's Roles
 -importing education csv / creating the DataFrame for education / cleaning the education DataFrame / renaming the colunms etc in the education DataFrame / removing unnecessary rows
--answered the question for: Which state contains the healthiest and least healthy obese adults who is a high school graduate vs a collage gradate?
+-answered the question for: Which state contains the highest percent of obese adults based on education level?
 -Visualization: Graphs based on those questions

 Julia's Roles